Eyeing a run for president, Ron DeSantis wants to 'Make America Florida'

 Boosting national prominence during COVID

-When the vaccine became available, he championed it in almost daily news conferences and in a live broadcast where a 94-year-old World War Two veteran received his shot on Fox News.
+When the vaccine became available, he championed it in almost daily news conferences and in a live broadcast where a 94-year-old World War II veteran received his shot on Fox News.

 Republican Aaron Bean served in Florida's Senate under DeSantis and is now a member of Congress.
 He has nothing but praise for how the governor responded to the pandemic.
 "He went against the grain," Bean says.
 "You can't say Florida now without saying the 'Free State of Florida' because Governor DeSantis has led the way."